obscrivn/RBootcamp/chapter1.md

 *** =instructions
 - In the editor on the right you have some sample code.
 Which lines are actual R code and which are comments?
-- Add a line of code that calculates the sum of 3 and 5, and hit the 'Submit Answer' button.
+- Add a line of code that calculates the sum of 3 and 5
+- Add a line with comment saying **This is my first script**
+- Hit the 'Submit Answer' button.

 *** =hint
-Just add a line of R code that calculates the sum of 3 and 5, just like the example in the sample code!
+Just add a line of R code that calculates the sum of 3 and 5.

 *** =pre_exercise_code
 ```{r}